leesel/Leesel_Flashcards/readme.md

 ## Lab 4

 ### App Description
-Fully functioning Flashcards app with an app icon and splash screen enabling users to create new cards, save cards and delete cards.
+Fully functioning Flashcards app with an app icon, animations, images, and splash screen enabling users to create new cards, save cards and delete cards.

 ### App Walk-though